ekbann/ekbann.github.io/_posts/2024-03-01-retro-programming-1.md

 ## Forge and Hammer

 At last, we need a few artifacts which brings with it the spirit of the machine.
-The read-only memory of another like mine, deftly flensed from aging silicon and transfigured into pure electrical potential:
+The read-only memory of another like mine, deftly flensed from aging silicon and transfigured into pure electrical potential: `MacII.ROM`

 We must assemble a disk image with an operating system.
 To begin, we require a living specimen from which we may take cuttings.